A few days ago I posted the building instructions for a project of mine: WinDIY a 3D printed wind turbine.

 - Three-way bridge rectifier

-- Step-down regulator
+- Step-down controller

 - Three independent charging circuits for one LiPo cell each